Sum of Squares Submodularity: Preliminaries

 \subsection{Hardness of testing submodularity}

 In this section, we review known complexity results relating to the decision problem $SUBMOD_d:$ given an integer $d$ and a set function $f$ of degree $d$, decide if $f$ is submodular.
-We place ourselves in the standard Turing model of computation where the input to every problem instance must be defined by a finite number of bits \citep{sipser1996introduction}, and emphasize that $f$ is given to us via its multilinear extension, that is, the input to the problem are the (rational) coefficients of the multilinear polynomial $F$.
+We place ourselves in the standard Turing model of computation where the input to every problem instance must be defined by a finite number of bits \citep{sipser1996introduction}, and emphasize that $f$ is given to us via its multilinear extension, that is, the input to the problem are the (rational) coefficients of the multilinear polynomial $F$ in the standard multilinear monomial basis.
 Other complexity models are studied in \citep{seshadhri2014submodularity}.

-\begin{proposition}[\citep{gallo1989supermodular,crama1989recognition,billionnet1985maximizing}] The decision problem $SUBMOD_d$ is co-NP-complete for any fixed $d\geq 4$.
+\begin{proposition}[\cite{gallo1989supermodular,crama1989recognition,billionnet1985maximizing}] The decision problem $SUBMOD_d$ is co-NP-complete for any fixed $d\geq 4$.
 It can be solved in polynomial time for $d=1,2,3.$ \end{proposition} Both \citep{gallo1989supermodular} and \citep{crama1989recognition} show co-NP-completeness of $SUBMOD_d$: the former uses a reduction from unconstrained 0-1 quadratic minimization (which makes the problem strongly NP-hard), whereas the latter uses a reduction from partition (which only gives weak NP-hardness).
 The fact that $SUBMOD_d$ can be solved in polynomial time for $d=1,2,3$ is shown in \citep{billionnet1985maximizing}, and also as a special case of our results (see Section \ref{subsec:gap.sos.submod.submod}).